20excal07/CloneHeroStrumLimiter/README.md

 ***To register the vJoy controller in Clone Hero, simply start the script, then go and re-assign the primary controller in Clone Hero's "spacebar" controller settings screen.
 When it asks to press a button on a controller, press the Spacebar again to register the vJoy controller instead of the guitar itself.***

-*NOTE: You may not actually need this if you're playing any of the commercial Guitar Hero/Rock Band games (their PC versions/on an emulator), as those game already have a strum limiter built-in.
+*NOTE: You may not actually need this if you're playing any of the commercial Guitar Hero/Rock Band games (their PC versions/on an emulator), as those games already have a strum limiter built-in.
 However, if your copy of the game has the limiter patched out via modding, then this script may come in handy.*

 ---